Revisiting Phase Stability and Superconductivity in Ca-H Superhydrides with Anharmonic Effects: 2. Results

 \subsection{Anharmonic Temperature–Pressure Phase Diagram}

-We performed anharmonic free energy calculations on key structures Ca$_8$H$_{44-48}$ from the harmonic phase diagram using our previously developed SSCHA–ACNN method\cite{sscha-acnn}, which combines the stochastic self-consistent harmonic approximation (SSCHA)\cite{sscha-2013,sscha-2017,sscha-2018} with an attention-based neural network potential (ACNN)\cite{ACNN}.
+We performed anharmonic free energy calculations on key Ca$_8$H$_{44-48}$ structures from the harmonic phase diagram using our previously developed SSCHA–ACNN method\cite{sscha-acnn}, which combines the stochastic self-consistent harmonic approximation (SSCHA)\cite{sscha-2013,sscha-2017,sscha-2018,SSCHA-2021} with an attention-based neural network potential (ACNN)\cite{ACNN}.
 This approach significantly reduces computational cost, enabling anharmonic calculations for complex, multi-atom structures (see Supplementary Section 4 for details).

-Including anharmonic effects has a noticeable impact on the predicted phase stability.
-Ca$_8$H$_{44}$–$_{46}$ all lie on the convex hull from 130 to 200 GPa, with Ca$_8$H$_{46}$ consistently having the lowest enthalpy(Fig.~2).
-The dynamical stability of Ca$_8$H$_{46}$ extends down to 130 GPa, well below the 200 GPa threshold predicted by harmonic calculations(Fig.~S5).
-Meanwhile, CaH$_6$, though still slightly metastable, lies only 7–9 meV/atom above the hull, comparable to that obtained with harmonic ZPE (Table~S1).
-Its thermodynamic stabilization temperature drops sharply to $\sim$400 K. These results indicate the formation of CaH$_6$ under high-temperature synthesis conditions and suggest that Ca$_8$H$_{46}$ is the stable feature at low temperatures.
-Motivated by this, we performed targeted synthesis experiments under different temperature conditions.
+As shown in Fig. 2, including anharmonic effects has a noticeable impact on the predicted phase stability.
+At 0~K, the Ca$_8$H$_{44}$–Ca$_8$H$_{46}$ phases are now positioned directly on the convex hull throughout the 130–200 GPa range, with Ca$_8$H$_{46}$ consistently identified as the most energetically favorable composition.
+While CaH$_{6}$ remains slightly metastable, it lies only 7–9 meV/atom above the hull, comparable to that obtained with harmonic ZPE (Table~S1).